 - A minimum of two years’ experience working in a youth residential setting.

 - Demonstrated high level of understanding of youth development and the issues of homelessness.

 - Demonstrated skill using anti-oppressive practice (harm reduction, narrative practice, a client-directed approach, and a social justice perspective).

 - Knowledge of mental health issues, substance abuse and crisis intervention.

-- Non-violent crisis intervention (CPI), suicide intervention (ASIST), Naloxone administration, standard first aid or a commitment to secure those requirements within six months of being hired.
+- Non-violent crisis intervention (CPI), suicide intervention (ASIST), standard first aid or a commitment to secure these certifications within six months of being hired.

-- Proficiency in Microsoft Word and Outlook and using the Internet.
+- Proficiency in Microsoft Word, Excel, PowerPoint, Outlook and using the Internet.

 As Phoenix continues to provide in-person programs and services during the COVID-19 pandemic, we have an obligation to maintain a safe environment for our staff, volunteers, student placements, and the youth, families, and community members we work with.
 Phoenix firmly believes a vaccinated population is a vital part of keeping us, our youth, families, and communities protected from COVID-19 and the developing, fast-moving variants.
 Please be aware that Phoenix Youth Programs requires all employees, volunteers and student placements working at any of our Phoenix locations to be fully vaccinated against COVID-19, (subject to specific exemptions regarding health or human rights issues).